Lilith-thedarkhorserises/Lilith-thedarkhorserises/README.md

 - 👋 Hi, I’m @DwitypriyaPal
 - 👀 I’m interested in Art, design, and creation
-- 🌱 I’m currently learning Visual Communication Design
+- 🌱 I’m currently trying to become an expert in Visual Communication Design
 - 💞️ I’m looking to collaborate on Game design, Digital art, Branding
 - 📫 How to reach me just use social media
 - 😄 Pronouns: She/her